Berohlfs/file-search-app/README.md

 - Users must be able to upload PDF and TXT files — one at a time. ✅
 - The front-end must allow file selection via drag and drop. ✅
 - To upload, the user has to enter a title for the file with at least 5 characters. ✅
-- The app must block uploads for files larger than 4MB. ✅
+- The app must block uploads for files larger than 4 MB. ✅
 - The back-end must block uploads for unsupported file types or "text-empty" PDFs (image-only or scanned documents). ✅
 - The back-end must extract and store the document's raw text content upon upload. ✅
 - The back-end must sanitize the extracted text before storing it. ✅